nthomasCUBE/KEGGexpressionmapper/README.md

 Then, it is possible to calculate the clams data as described in our manuscript.
 - KEGGexpressionMapper()

-## Parameter explaination
+## Parameter explanation
 ### Expression_Mapping_file
 Parameter: Expression_Mapping_file contains the genes in the first row, followed by the expression of each conditions.
-The values need to be seperated by a tabulator (!).
+The values need to be separated by a tabulator (!).

 The file should have the following structure:
 ```bash